petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 One of the first visions for computational reproducibility dates back to the early 90s, where
 [Claerbout and Karrenbach](https://doi.org/10.1190/1.1822162)
-imagine researchers able to
+imagined researchers able to
 reproduce their results "a year or more later with a single button."
-Another way to think of this would be running a single command to transform raw data into figures, tables, and finally a compiled research article.
+Another way to think of this would be running a single command to transform raw data into figures, tables, and finally a complete research article.
 We never quite got there, but we could, and we should.

 ```mermaid